rogeraabbccdd/K4-BetterHostages/README.md

 <div align="center">
   <h1 align="center">KitsuneLab©</h1>
   <h3 align="center">K4 - Better Hostages</h3>
-  <a align="center">A SwiftlyS2 plugin for Counter-Strike 2 that enables both Terrorists and Counter-Terrorists to pick up and drop hostages, allowing their positions to be tactically rearranged during gameplay.</a>
+  <a align="center">A <del>SwiftlyS2</del> CounterStrikeSharp plugin for Counter-Strike 2 that enables both Terrorists and Counter-Terrorists to pick up and drop hostages, allowing their positions to be tactically rearranged during gameplay.</a>

   <p align="center">
     <br />